Not Your Choice

 2023/26

-Spanning 2010–2023 (photo-artbook) and evolving into an immersive installation in 2025, Alltagsfantasie is Joanna Szproch's layered self-portrait across time — a complex universe built through photographic performances, images with her muse, and her daughter's drawings, challenging Catholic norms and patriarchal conditioning.
+Spanning 2010–2023 (photo-artbook) and evolving into an immersive installation in 2025, Alltagsfantasie (Everyday Fantasy) is Joanna Szproch’s layered self-portrait across time — a complex universe built through photographic performances, images with her muse, and her daughter’s drawings, challenging Catholic norms and patriarchal conditioning.
 Situated between Slavic romanticism and Prussian rigidity, Szproch carved out a liminal space of fantasy — a shared refuge where she explores female wonder, joy, and sovereignty.
-Photography becomes both ritual and relationality: with herself through introspection, with her muse through sisterhood, and with her daughter through intergenerational dialogue.
-This network of images, objects, and bodies — carriers of memory and affect — creates meaning through juxtaposition.

-Szproch, raised under conservative Polish norms, moved to Berlin, the multicultural art mecca, with her daughter Lena, seeking a better life and freedom from suffocating Catholic expectations.
 The migration was challenging, but it allowed them to craft a universe of joy, beauty, and wonder within the liminal space of fantasy.
 These elements are essential for human well- being but are often denied to women, who are expected to nurture others at their own expense.
 Healing begins from within, and self-awareness is a radical act.
 Fantasy serves as a playful form of resistance against oppressive systems — daily acts of curiosity and play become gestures of defiance.
+Almost 10 years after #MeToo, anti-feminist forces still deny women’s humanity while the extreme Christian right rises toward fascism.

-In 2012, JOANNA SZPROCH left Poland.
-In Berlin, she wanted to escape the misogynist, conservative corset of her strictly Catholic homeland, to be free.
-Almost 10 years after #MeToo, anti-feminist forces still deny women's humanity while the extreme Christian right rises toward fascism.
 Alltagsfantasie insists on the recognition of women’s inner life as a fundamental dimension of human existence.
 What remains invisible within social structures—female introspection, curiosity, or desire—should be examined first and foremost from the inside.
 Womanhood can only be understood from within its core, and the experience is a form of knowledge, not a withdrawal into the private.
+Although rooted in personal experience, it addresses universal human rights to self-determination, joy, and self-realization.

 “I penetrate with curiosity